typedb/typedb-docs/0001-typedb/02-docs.md

 also treated as first-class citizens.
 </div>

-Rules defined in your schema represent deductive logic.
+Rules defined in a schema represent deductive logic.
 They are defined as condition (when clause) and conclusion (then clause).
 Read queries with inference option enabled can generate insights based on the deductive logic described with rules.
 Those insights are transaction bound and are not persisted.